 Well, the benefits more than justify it, in my opinion.
 The Southwest Priority Card offers:

-- A 7,500 point anniversary bonus annually, getting you nearly $100 worth of airfare (that’s 1,500 more points than what’s offered by the Premier Card)
+- A 7,500 point anniversary bonus annually, getting you around $90 worth of airfare (that’s 1,500 more points than what’s offered by the Premier Card)

 - A $75 Southwest Airlines travel credit annually, which counts towards virtually any Southwest Airlines purchase (the Premier Card doesn’t offer this)

-- Four upgraded boardings per year, when available; you’ll be reimbursed for the purchase of boarding positions A1-15 on the day of departure (the Premier Card doesn’t offer this)
+- Four upgraded boardings per year, when available; you’ll be reimbursed for the purchase of boarding positions A1-15 on the day of departure (the Premier Card offers two EarlyBird check-ins per year, but not four upgraded boardings per year)

 To me, the Priority Card is an obvious choice over both the Plus and Premier products.